![]() |

 copyright

-© D. Sharp Portslade C.C. clubhouse and cricket ground, with Sainsbury's petrol station and superstore in the background. |
+© D. Sharp Portslade Cricket Club's cricket ground and clubhouse, with Sainsbury's petrol station and superstore in the background. |

 According to Adam Trimingham (Argus 23/12/20) Sir Tim Sainsbury was involved in saving Benfield Valley from a deluge of housing.
 It seems that house-builders Wimpey owned most of the valley that was used for a golf course but ear-marked for housing, and Sir Tim purchased the land from them, and apart from the superstore, donated the rest of the land to Hove Council.
 We have became accustomed to the term Planning Gain, but surely this gift far exceeded any moral obligation.
 (However, instead of hanging on to the land, Hove Council later leased it back to R. Green Properties, the original freeholders.
 This only resulted in more battles to keep the valley green.
 By 2000 the lessee was Steve Callow.)